pudge330/AppRouterJS/README.md

 });
 ```

-Adding a one single route with a callback as the action.
+Adding one single route with a callback as the action.

 ```javascript
 _router.addRoute('sales', {pattern: '/sales'}, function() {